Hussar: Russian Empire formation of hussar regiments

-Hussars of Frederick the Great
+Hussars of Prussia's Frederick the Great

 During and after Rákóczi's War of Independence, many Hungarians served in the Habsburg army.
 Located in garrisons far away from Hungary, some deserted from the Austrian army and joined that of Prussia.
 The value of the Hungarian hussars as light cavalry was recognised and, in 1721, two Hussaren Corps were organised in the Prussian Army.

 Frederick II (later called "The Great") recognised the value of hussars as light cavalry and encouraged their recruitment.
 In 1741, he established a further five regiments, largely from Polish deserters.
 Three more regiments were raised for Prussian service in 1744 and another in 1758.
 While the hussars were increasingly drawn from Prussian and other German cavalrymen, they continued to wear the traditional Hungarian uniform, richly decorated with braid and gold trim.

 Possibly due to a daring and impudent surprise raid on his capital, Berlin, by the hussars of Hungarian general András Hadik, Frederick also recognised the national characteristics of his Hungarian recruits and, in 1759, issued a royal order which warned the Prussian officers never to offend the self-esteem of his hussars with insults and abuse.
 At the same time, he exempted the hussars from the usual disciplinary measures of the Prussian Army, such as physical punishments including cudgeling.

 Frederick used his hussars for reconnaissance duties and for surprise attacks against the enemy's flanks and rear.
-A hussar regiment under the command of Colonel Sigismund Dabasi-Halász won the Battle of Hohenfriedberg at Striegau on May 4, 1745, by attacking the Austrian combat formation on its flank and capturing all of its artillery.
+A hussar regiment under the command of Colonel Sigismund Dabasi-Halász helped win the Battle of Hohenfriedberg at Striegau on May 4, 1745, by attacking the Austrian combat formation on its flank and capturing all of its artillery.

 The effectiveness of the hussars in Frederick's army can be judged by the number of promotions and decorations awarded to their officers.
 Recipients included the Hungarian generals Pal Werner and Ferenc Kőszeghy, who received the highest Prussian military order, the "Pour le Mérite"; General Tivadar Ruesh was awarded the title of baron; Mihály Székely was promoted from the rank of captain to general after less than fifteen years of service.

 While Hungarian hussars served in the opposing armies of Frederick and Maria Theresa, there were no known instances of fratricidal clashes between them.